Acceptable Purdue IT Research Resource Use

-All users of ITaP research resources must also comply with Purdue's IT Resource Acceptable Use Policy, Purdue University Policy V.4.1, as well as Purdue's Remote Access to IT Resources Policy, Purdue University Policy V.1.6.
+All users of research resources must also comply with Purdue IT's Resource Acceptable Use Policy, Purdue University Policy V.4.1, as well as Purdue's Remote Access to IT Resources Policy, Purdue University Policy V.1.6.

 Data about activity on research computing resources is routinely logged, archived and analyzed, to provide feedback about system performance, resource and software utilization, and better optimize the resources.
 This includes, but not limited to, environment modules loaded, applications run, hardware performance counters, disk storage consumed, and the contents of batch job scripts.